 One of the best ways to monitor and optimize your volunteer program is by leveraging the opinions of your volunteers.
 Creating a strategic volunteer satisfaction survey is a great way to gauge areas of your nonprofit’s program that are strong and others that could use improvement.
-A volunteer satisfaction survey can help your organization to make strategic changes that push your program forward and offer new benefits to volunteers.
+A volunteer satisfaction survey can help your organization make strategic changes that push your program forward and offer new benefits to volunteers.
 In today’s blog post, we will provide 5 tips to make the most of your organization’s volunteer satisfaction survey.

 This tip may seem like an obvious one but you would be surprised at how many nonprofits are asking volunteers the wrong questions on their satisfaction survey.
 The questions that your nonprofit asks should relate to organizational goals.
 Each question should serve a unique purpose in the effort to push your volunteer program processes further.